IR-Abenido/KanbanHub/README.md

 ## 🎯 Project Purpose

-Built as a portfolio project to showcase:
+Built as a portfolio and Laravel learning project to showcase:
 - Full-stack development with Laravel and React
 - Real-time collaboration using WebSockets
 - Complex state management with Redux